 - You can confirm LFI by extracting files from the system

 - You can confirm a Command Injection by executing code in the system

 - Not every single issue we report is false positive-free.
 What we can guaranteed is that if we confirm an issue, then it's not a false positive.
 And, we confirm 80% or more of identified issues.
 And the rest?
 If we can't exploit it, it will still be reported as 'Possible' and 'High' or 'Low', depending on other factors.

 - If you encounter a real vulnerability and Netsparker was unable to confirm it, contact us and we'll fix it.

 Netsparker is designed to help you secure web applications easily without any fuss, so you can focus on fixing reported vulnerabilities.

-For more information and the technical details of the technology used by the Netsparker scanning engine, see False Positive Free Scanning.
+For further information on the technical details of the technology used by the Netsparker scanning engine, see False Positive Free Scanning.